Platforms to show: All Mac Windows Linux Cross-Platform

 method Cocoa Controls MBS MacControls Plugin 8.4 ✅ Yes ❌ No ❌ No ❌ No Desktop only

-NSTableViewMBS.reloadData(rowIndexes as NSIndexSetMBS, columnIndexes as NSIndexSetMBS)
+NSTableViewMBS.unhideRowsAtIndexes(indexes as NSIndexSetMBS, animationOptions as Integer)

 Type Topic Plugin Version macOS Windows Linux iOS Targets